facultyai/faculty-sync/README.md

 ignore = *pkl, *csv, *hdf, *xlsx
 ```

-Configuration files need to be called `smlsync.conf` and be located either in
+Configuration files need to be called `smlsync.conf` and be located either at
-the directory `~/.config/sherlockml/`, or in the top-level directory of the
+the `~/.config/sml-sync/sml-sync.conf`, or in the top-level directory of the
-local directory / the working directory.
+local directory at e.g. `~/projects/project/.sml-sync.conf`.

 `sml-sync` checks for a configuration file first in your local directory, so
 either as provided with `--local`, or the current working directory.
 If no file
-is located there, it will check in the user directory (`~/.config/sherlockml/`).
+is located there, it will check in the user directory (`~/.config/sml-sync/sml-sync.conf`).
 This means you can keep a file outside of your local directory, if you want to
-keep it tidy, or inside it, if you want to have it inside version control.
+keep it tidied away, or inside it, if you want to have it in version control.

 Acknowledgements
 ----------------